Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

         $curl -X PUT https://wallet-proxy.testnet.concordium.com/v0/testnetGTUDrop/4phD1qaS3U1nLrzJcgYyiPq1k8aV1wAjTjYVPE3JXBDAz9WdEy

-    The above request will return a tx hash which you can lock up on the block explorer.
+    The above request will return a transaction hash which you can look up on the block explorer.
     You can only request CCD a single time for each account address via this API endpoint.
-    If you already submitted a request before, it will be an old tx hash that is returned.
+    If you already submitted a request before, it will be an old transaction hash that is returned.

     .. image:: ./images/onboarding_ethereum_developers_3.png
         :width: 100 %

     **Option 3:**
-    Alternative, you can use `Postman <https://www.postman.com/>`_ and insert the following data before clicking the `Send` button.
+    Alternatively, you can use `Postman <https://www.postman.com/>`_ and insert the following data before clicking the `Send` button.

     .. image:: ./images/onboarding_ethereum_developers_4.png
         :width: 100 %